rexlbias/rexlbias.github.io/README.md

 ## Professional Summary

-I am well-prepared to tackle complex security challenges with a solid cybersecurity education from the University of Nevada-Las Vegas and a suite of industry-recognized certifications, including CompTIA Security+, SC-900, and CCNA.
-My hands-on experience in cyber defense, network security, and incident management makes me a valuable asset for any organization.
-My background in organizational management and team leadership further enhances my technical expertise, making me an ideal candidate for roles focused on protecting digital assets and infrastructure.
-I am expanding my skill set with certifications like Data+, Linux Web Essentials, and Server +.
-My proficiency spans various operating systems and networking technologies, ensuring adaptability in diverse environments.
-Additionally, my programming skills in languages such as Python and SQL and familiarity with tools like Wireshark and Nessus equip me to contribute effectively to cybersecurity initiatives.
+A solid cybersecurity education from the University of Nevada-Las Vegas, complemented by a suite of industry-recognized certifications such as CompTIA Security+, SC-900, and CCNA, prepares this candidate to tackle complex security challenges.
+Hands-on experience in cyber defense, network security, and incident management positions the applicant as an asset for any organization.
+A background in organizational management and team leadership further enhances technical expertise, making this applicant ideal for roles focused on protecting digital assets and infrastructure.
+Proficiency spans across various operating systems and networking technologies, ensuring adaptability in diverse environments.
+Programming skills in languages such as Python and SQL, coupled with familiarity with tools like Wireshark and Nmap, provides the ability to contribute effectively to cybersecurity initiatives.

 ### Education